gohugoio/hugo/docs/content/templates/list.md

 ### Reversing Key Order

-The ordering of the groups is performed by keys in alpha-numeric order (A-Z, 1-100) and  in reverse chronological order (newest first) for dates.
+The ordering of the groups is performed by keys in alpha-numeric order (A–Z, 1–100) and in reverse chronological order (newest first) for dates.

 While these are logical defaults, they are not always the desired order.
 There are two different syntaxes to change the order, they both work the same way, so